 -- Environmental robustness against temperature extremes, moisture, and UV exposure

-This comprehensive guide examines the capacitive touch technologies for sunlight readable applications, integrated with display panels, and the practices for achieving better outdoor performance.
+This comprehensive guide provide the capacitive touch technologies for sunlight readable applications, integrated with display panels, and the practices for achieving better outdoor performance.

 1. Selecting the Right Capacitive Touch Technology